kevinpt/opbasm/_sources/rst/tutorial.txt

   <Critical code here>
   enable interrupt

 With only a single interrupt input, you have to take extra steps to handle multiple external events.
 External logic can be added that captures multiple interrupt sources and that can be checked through an I/O port to determine which interupt launched the ISR.
+The VHDL-extras library includes a general purpose `interrupt controller <https://github.com/kevinpt/vhdl-extras/blob/master/rtl/extras/interrupt_ctl.vhdl>`_ that can help with servicing multiple interrupts.